equalogic/nestjs-graphql-connection/README.md

 }
 ```

-#### Using Offset Pagination

-With offset pagination, cursor values are an encoded representation of the row offset.
-It is possible for clients to
-paginate by specifying either an `after` argument with the cursor of the last row on the previous page, or to pass a
-`page` argument with an explicit page number (based on the rows per page set by the `first` argument).

-(TODO)

-### Return a Connection from a Query Resolver

-Your resolvers can return a `Connection` as an object type.
-Use your `ConnectionBuilder` class to determine which page
+Your resolvers can now return your `Connection` as an object type.
+Use your `ConnectionBuilder` class to determine which
-of results to fetch and to create `PageInfo`, cursors, and edges in the result.
+page of results to fetch and to create the `PageInfo`, cursors, and edges in the result.

 ```ts
 import { Query, Resolver } from '@nestjs/graphql';